Dragonslayer (1981 film): Set design

 Elliot Scott was hired to design the sets of the film's sixth-century world.
 He temporarily converted the 13th-century Dolwyddelan Castle into Ulrich's ramshackle sixth-century fortress, to the surprise of the locals.
 He built the entire village of Swanscombe on a farm outside London.
-Although Scott extensively researched medieval architecture in the British Museum and his own library, he took some artistic liberties in creating the thatched roof houses, the granary, Simon's house, and smithy and Casiodorus's castle, because he was unable to find enough information on their exact look.
+Although Scott extensively researched medieval architecture in the British Museum and his own library, he took some artistic liberties in creating the thatched-roof houses, the granary, Simon's house and smithy, and Casiodorus's castle, because he was unable to find enough information on their exact look.
 He built the interior of the dragon's lair, using 25000 cuft of polystyrene and 40 tons of Welsh slate and shale.
 The shots of the Welsh and Scottish landscapes were extended through the use of over three dozen matte paintings.

 Nearly all of the outdoor scenes were shot in North Wales.
 The final scene was shot in Skye, Scotland.

 Costumes

 The costumes were designed by Anthony Mendelson, who consulted the British Museum, the London Library, and his own reference files to evoke the designs of the early Middle Ages.
-They are roughly stitched and use colors which would have been possible with the vegetable dyes of the time.
+They are roughly stitched and use colors that would have been possible with the vegetable dyes of the time.
 The costumes of Casiodorus and his court were designed of fine silk, as opposed to the coarsely woven clothes of the Urlanders.